Waterborne diseases spread among flood victims in Pakistan

 ISLAMABAD (AP) — Pakistani health officials on Thursday reported an outbreak of waterborne diseases in areas hit by recent record-breaking flooding, as authorities stepped up efforts to ensure the provision of clean drinking water to hundreds of thousands of people who lost their homes in the disaster.

-The latest development comes a day after Pakistan and the World Health Organization raised concern over the spread of waterborne diseases among flood victims.
+The grim updates came a day after Pakistan and the World Health Organization raised concern over the spread of waterborne diseases among flood victims.
 Pakistan blames climate change for unusually early and heavy monsoon rains, which since June have caused flash floods that have killed 1,191 people and affected 33 million people.
 About a million homes have also been damaged or destroyed

 Flood waters continued to recede in the most of the country, but many districts in southern Sindh province remained underwater.